Edith "Edie" Burkey (President)

 Erin Selfe (Secretary)

-Lindsay Cook (Board Member)
+Lindsay Cook (Treasurer)

-My husband, Nate, and daughter, Zoe, moved to Kennett Square in 2019.
-I joined Kennett Community Grocer because I have a passion for healthy eating and a strong commitment to helping our farming community.
-As a Certified Public Accountant (CPA) with a BS in Business Administration and a Masters in Taxation, I love analyzing data and helping people use numbers and finance to better their lives.
+Lindsay joined Kennett Community Grocer because of her passion for healthy eating and strong commitment to helping our farming community.
+As a Certified Public Accountant (CPA) with a BS in Business Administration and a Masters in Taxation, Lindsay loves analyzing data and helping people use numbers and finance to better their lives.
+She uses her skills to further KCG's growth, protect our Member-Owner equity, and help us obtain the financial tools needed to open the doors.

 Adam Peterson (Board Member)